 - What they’ll be able to do when they finish your course that they couldn’t before

 We cover this step in more detail in a free guide we published called 3 Simple Steps to Effective Learning Objectives for Your Course.
-Before you dive into the next step in the course creation process, I would highly recommend reviewing the steps we cover in that particular guide.
+Before you dive into the next step in learning how to create an online course with WordPress, I would highly recommend reviewing the steps we cover in that particular guide.

 Once you’ve fully uncovered the skills you want your students to learn, it’s time to begin putting together your research resources to produce your course content.